 In August 2022, the U.S. government passed the Camp Lejeune Justice Act as part of the Honoring Our Promise to Address Comprehensive Toxics (PACT) Act.

 As a result, you only have until August 10, 2024 to file a Camp Lejeune cancer lawsuit.
-Thousands have already filed.
+Thousands have already filed, and billions of dollars may be available.

 – Ricky LeBlanc, Managing Attorney at Sokolove Law